 - Add the Kool-Aid powder 1/2 tsp at a time until the desired color is reached.

 - Remember, the Kool-Aid powder is potent, so a little goes a long way!

 - Prepare your baking sheet with a layer of foil covered with non-stick spray, as seen below.

-- Create an easy meringue cookie shape using either: Wilton’s Cake Decorating set, ziplock baggies with the tip removed, or using rounded spoonfuls.
+- Create an easy meringue cookie shape using either: Wilton’s Cake Decorating set, zip-top baggies with the tip cut off, or using rounded spoonfuls.

 - Bake them at this low temperature for about 45 minutes or until the tops become a little brown.